Blue Ridge Trout Trek

 On Trout Trek Brown, we cover the 3 best public access points for wading on the Toccoa River Tailwater near Blue Ridge, Georgia.
 We cover the best fly selections and where to wade for maximum effectiveness and safety.
 We will fast fish each section to give you a good idea as to where to come back too.

-On Trout Trek Rainbow, we cover the Upper Toccoa River, Cooper Creek, Rock Creek, and Noontootla Creek.
+On Trout Trek Rainbow, we cover the Upper Toccoa River, Cooper Creek, and Noontootla Creek.
 Public access points and the best fly selections are covered.
 We will fast fish each stream section.
 It’ll be up to you to come back and explore these fine trout streams in more detail.

 On Trout Trek Brook, we cover Fires Creek Delayed Harvest and Nantahala River Delayed Harvest Section in North Carolina.
 We will show you the public access areas for these streams, how to fish them, best fly selection and tackle, and fly fish along the way.